 According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), 60-70 million people are affected by some type of digestive disease.
-Localized gastrointestinal inflammation is associated with the development and severity of inflammatory bowel disease (IBD), gastritis, diverticulitis, celiac disease, and irritable bowel syndrome (IBS) β all of which can present with symptoms like abdominal pain, gas, bloating, and abnormal bowel movements.
-Functional medicine doctors understand the importance of diagnosing and treating intestinal inflammation, which has also been correlated to increased risk systemic diseases, including cardiovascular disease, allergies, and neurodegeneration.Β Β Β Β
+Localized gastrointestinal inflammation is associated with the development and severity of inflammatory bowel disease (IBD), gastritis, diverticulitis, celiac disease, and irritable bowel syndrome (IBS) – all of which can present with symptoms like abdominal pain, gas, bloating, and abnormal bowel movements.
+Functional medicine doctors understand the importance of diagnosing and managing intestinal inflammation, which has also been correlated to increased risk of systemic diseases, including cardiovascular disease, allergies, and neurodegeneration.

-Pharmaceutical drugs recommended by conventional standards of care for treating inflammatory bowel conditions often come with warning labels of severe and unwanted health consequences.
-Natural remedies have been proven to be just as, if not more, effective in optimizing gut health, reducing inflammation, and improving patient quality of life without serious side effects.
+Pharmaceutical drugs recommended by conventional standards of care for managing inflammatory bowel conditions often come with warning labels of severe and unwanted health consequences.
+Some people explore natural remedies as potential options to support gut health, reduce inflammation, and improve quality of life, though it's important to note that these should be used with caution and under the guidance of a healthcare provider.

 [signup]